 - Work with a supplier that can support your investment promptly.
 Lack of support is a #1 concern because when your equipment is down, your company is down.

 - Everything in your rig is there to support your spray equipment.
-Maximize its efficiency by giving it what it needs to be a workhorse.
+Maximize your rig’s efficiency by giving it what it needs to be a workhorse.

 - Finally, ask yourself if you’re willing to put the livelihood of your business on the line for un-reputable, sub-premium proportioning equipment.

 Your spray equipment is the main component ensuring your materials are being mixed and installed correctly.
-Are you willing to put your business on the line by giving your customers an unsafe living environment?
-Do you want to experience the horror of having to remove spray foam?
+Choosing the wrong spray foam rig equipment can put your business at risk and put your customers in an unsafe living environment.
+It’s typically an ill-equipped insulation contractor that experiences the horror of having to remove spray foam.

 I can assure you that there is not enough profit left over on a job to cover the cost of removal, nor will many insurance companies pay for this failure!